 Living with a spinal cord injury or disorder (SCI/D) is life changing and presents a daunting range of challenges.
 Our hospital members are among United Spinal Association’s strongest partners in helping people with SCI/D and their families improve their quality of life and independence.
-We urge all of our Hospital Member personel to become individual members of United Spinal Association.
+We urge all of our Hospital Member personnel to become individual members of United Spinal Association.

 Our existing hospital members have access to support and education resources below.

 If you have any questions, please contact us: 877-483-8716

 MSKTC summarizes research, identifies health information needs, and develops information resources to support the Model Systems programs in meeting the needs of individuals with traumatic brain injury (TBI), spinal cord injury (SCI), and burn injury.
 The Model Systems are funded by the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) to conduct innovative and high-quality research, provide patient care, and offer other services to improve the health and overall quality of life for individuals with TBI, SCI, and burn injury. http://www.msktc.org/

 - Standardizing Support Surface Testing and Reporting (PDF)